biolink/biolink-model/docs/index.md

     * [affects uptake of](affects_uptake_of.md) - holds between two molecular entities where the action or effect of one impacts the rate of uptake of the other into of a cell, gland, or organ
        * [decreases uptake of](decreases_uptake_of.md) - holds between two molecular entities where the action or effect of one decreases the rate of uptake of the other into of a cell, gland, or organ
        * [increases uptake of](increases_uptake_of.md) - holds between two molecular entities where the action or effect of one increases the rate of uptake of the other into of a cell, gland, or organ
-    * [ameliorates](ameliorates.md) - hA relationship between an entity (e.g. a genotype, genetic variation, chemical, or environmental exposure) and a condition (a phenotype or disease), where the presence of the entity reduces or eliminates some or all aspects of the condition.
+    * [ameliorates](ameliorates.md) - A relationship between an entity (e.g. a genotype, genetic variation, chemical, or environmental exposure) and a condition (a phenotype or disease), where the presence of the entity reduces or eliminates some or all aspects of the condition.
        * [treats](treats.md) - holds between a therapeutic procedure or chemical substance and a disease or phenotypic feature that it is used to treat
     * [disrupts](disrupts.md) - describes a relationship where one entity degrades or interferes with the structure, function, or occurrence of another.
     * [exacerbates](exacerbates.md) - A relationship between an entity (e.g. a chemical, environmental exposure, or some form of genetic variation) and a condition (a phenotype or disease), where the presence of the entity worsens some or all aspects of the condition.